-General-purpose instance families (g series) provide a processor-to-memory ratio of 1:4.
-These instance families are suitable for scenarios such as general-purpose Internet applications, databases, web servers, Java application services, game services, and search and promotion.
+The General-purpose instance family (g series) offers a 1:4 processor-to-memory ratio, making it ideal for a variety of use cases, such as general-purpose internet applications, databases, web servers, Java application services, game services, and search and advertising.

-View instance availability by region: Instance types may vary by region.
-We recommend that you check the purchase availability in each region.
+View instance availability by region: Instance Types may vary by Region.
+We recommend checking availability in each Region.

-View instance type selection guide: First, determine which instance families are suitable for your business scenario.
-Then, use this topic to select a specific instance type.
+View instance type selection guide: First, determine which Instance Family is suitable for your Business Scenario.
+Then, use this topic to select a specific Instance Type.

-View instance metric descriptions: Read this topic to understand the metrics for instance types.
+View instance metric descriptions: Read this topic to understand Instance Type Metrics.

 Intel processor | AMD processor | Yitian and others | |

-Introduction: g9ae instances are built on the new Cloud Infrastructure Processing Unit (CIPU) architecture.
-They are equipped with the latest AMD EPYC™ Turin processors that use physical cores.
-These instances provide stable computing power, a powerful I/O engine, and chip-level security hardening.
+Overview: g9ae instances are built on the new Cloud Infrastructure Processing Unit (CIPU) architecture and powered by the latest AMD EPYC™ Turin processors.
+Their physical core design provides stable computing power, a powerful I/O engine, and chip-level security hardening.

-Scenarios: Big data analytics (such as Spark, Flink, and ES), search, recommendation, and advertising (ps-worker), core transaction systems, audio and video transcoding, AI training and inference, and general-purpose enterprise applications (Java).
+Use cases: Big data analytics (such as Spark, Flink, and Elasticsearch), search, recommendation, and advertising (ps-worker), core transaction systems, audio and video transcoding, AI training and inference, and general-purpose enterprise applications (Java).

 Compute: